WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 The first step is to erase and flash new firmware onto the ESP8266 device.

-First install the required tools and firmware:
+First install the required tools, firmware and create an initial empty boot.py file.
 ```
 sudo apt install -y picocom esptool
 pip3 install adafruit-ampy
 mkdir esp_8266
+cd esp_8266
 touch boot.py # For now make an empty boot.py, later you can fill this with code to read and transmit sensor data.
 wget 'http://micropython.org/resources/firmware/esp8266-20210902-v1.17.bin'
 curl -s https://raw.githubusercontent.com/micropython/micropython-lib/master/micropython/urllib.urequest/urllib/urequest.py > ureq.py
 ```
+Once the microcontroller boots, it will execute the boot.py file.
+In this file we will put the logic needed to read data from the attached sensors.

 Note that esptool may be outdated, if you get weird errors during invocation, use:
 ```